AREAS OF FOCUS

 Areas we may explore include:

-Understanding mixed feelings about a partner
+• mixed or frequently changing feelings about a partner

-Deciding whether to continue or end a relationship
+• difficulty determining whether to continue or end a relationship

-When chemistry and compatibility aren’t clear, you may notice:
+• When chemistry and compatibility aren’t clear, you may notice:

 • Strong attraction and chemistry with difficulty determining long-term compatibility